 The shoulders also have lots of detail, and the mounting has the diamond set high for maximum effect.

 The Edwardian era produced some stunning rings, and this is a wonderful example of craftsmanship and technique.
 The 0.90 ct old European cut diamond has a halo of natural, calibre’ cut sapphires in an 18K yellow gold bezel.
 This is all set within a cluster of smaller diamonds.

 The gallery is relatively shallow, allowing the center diamond to be the focal point.

-Tips for Buying an Engagement Ring
+Tips for Buying Engagement Rings for $9000

 Don’t be afraid to include estate jewelry in your search.
 Antique engagement rings have a history that is unique to them.
 It may well be that the jeweler will know something of the life of the ring which adds huge historical interest.

 Most of all, enjoy the experience.
 Enjoy the search, and enjoy your choice.
 An engagement ring is a very special thing.
 You should make the most of it.

 Any questions about Engagement Rings for $9000?
 Fill out this form, and a jewelry expert will respond within 1 business hour.